FAQ

 What translation providers do you support?

 As of now, the only publicly available translation providers we support are: Google Translate & Smartling.
-We know the documentation is extremely light on this topic.
 If you have specific needs (including a different provider), please get in touch.

 Is there any documentation around configuring blocks component-model.json in the UE, specifically for DA?